-Memorandum of Trust and How It Simplifies Estate Plans
+Why You Need a Memorandum of Trust and How it Simplifies Estate Plans

-One significant advantage of forming a revocable living trust is the privacy it affords, and a memorandum of trust helps preserve this privacy.
+One significant advantage of forming a revocable living trust is the privacy it affords.
+A memorandum of trust helps preserve this privacy.

 Living trusts avoid probate.
 The extent of what you own and who you're leaving the property to at your death does not become a matter of public record as a last will and testament does when it's presented to the court for probate.
 An affidavit of trust or memorandum of trust helps to keep your personal business just that—personal—during your lifetime as you fund your trust as its trustmaker or grantor.

 What Funding a Revocable Living Trust Is